-- [56] The Board considered the table provided by the Respondent which shows the different rental rates (main floor, finished mezzanine, and secondary) used to assess the subject.
-The Board gives this table little weight because the focus of the presentations was on the main floor rate of \$9.00/sf, and little helpful information was provided by either party regarding the other rental rates. - [57] The table of six properties, which came from the table of 19 industrial properties in the Edgar Industrial subdivision, all having 3-range quality rankings.
+- [41] The Board put no weight on the calculations used to produce the alternate requested value of \$2,435,300, based on the actual rental rate of \$10.50/sf.
+The core premise of appealing the assessment of a property is that either the sales of similar properties in the market or the assessments of similar properties show that the assessment is too high.
+Assessing a property based on its own rental rate is not appropriate. - [42] The Board considered the table provided by the Respondent which shows the different rental rates (main floor, finished mezzanine, and secondary) used to assess the subject.
+The Board gives this table little weight because the focus of the presentations was on the main floor rate of \$9.00/sf, and little helpful information was provided by either party regarding the other rental rates. - [43] The table of six properties, which came from the table of 19 industrial properties in the Edgar Industrial subdivision, all have 3-range quality rankings.
 The only distinguishing features given are the sizes of the leased areas.
 The Board places no weight on this document because, though it serves to validate the City's use of \$9.00/sf as its assessed lease rate, it does not assist the Board in determining the correct assessment for the subject because there isn't enough information provided.
-There was disagreement between the parties on this point, and the Board understands the needs and arguments of both sides, including legal precedent, but the fact remains that the evidence available to the Board from this chart isn't useful for the above reason. - The Board considered the sales of four industrial properties in the Edgar Industrial subdivision, having a median of \$131/sf and an average of \$140/sf.
-The current assessed value is \$105/sf and the requested assessed value is \$97/sf.
-Though there are a number of adjustments that would be necessary to make the properties similar to the subject, the Board finds that these sales support the assessment.
-Even if Comparables #2 and #4 were removed from the list because of: #2 being a truck wash in which the business itself was included in the sale, and #3 being questionable due to the subdivision occurring shortly after the sale, the resulting average of the remaining Comparables is \$131.50.
-This value also supports the assessment.
-The Board gives these results much weight. - [59] The Board also considered the chart showing what happens to the assessment per sf for the above four sales when the Complainant's requested \$7.75/sf base rent is applied.
+There was disagreement between the parties on this point, and the Board understands the needs and arguments of both sides, including legal precedent, but the fact remains that the evidence available to the Board from this chart isn't useful for the above reason.

+- [44] The Board considered the sales of four industrial properties in the Edgar Industrial subdivision, which the Respondent provided to support the overall argument regarding equity, having a median of \$131/sf and an average of \$140/sf.
+The current assessed value is \$146/sf and the requested assessed value is \$132/sf.
+Though there are a number of adjustments that would be necessary to make the properties similar to the subject, the Board finds that as a group these sales support the assessment.
+However, if Comparables #2, #3 and #4 were removed from the list because of: #2 being a truck wash in which the business itself was included in the sale, #3 being removed because both the land and the improvement is much smaller than the subject, and #4 being questionable due to the subdivision occurring shortly after the sale, the remaining Comparable's value is \$122/sf.
+This value does not supports the assessment.
+However, because market sales were not listed as a complaint and the assessment itself is based on the Income Approach, and because one property sale should not be used to determine the assessment of a property, the Board puts little weight on this evidence. - [45] The Board also considered the chart showing what happens to the assessment per sf for the above four sales when the Complainant's requested \$7.75/sf base rent is applied.
 The resulting assessments per sf shows that the requested rate of \$7.75/sf would cause an inequity.
-The Board gives these results much weight.
+However, as above, the Board puts little weight on this evidence and considers it as a support to the rental rate evidence. - [46] The Board considered the additional information provided by the Respondent for the purposes of "trending" and "testing the market".
+Given that this information is not used by the City to calculate assessments, similarly the Board finds that the information is not useful in determining an appropriate assessment for the subject.
+No weight is given.